Wichita mayor releases plan to avoid animal shelter budget cuts

 WICHITA, Kan.
-(KSNW)- The Wichita mayor is announcing a plan to avoid major budget cuts to the stray dog program at the Wichita Animal Shelter, potentially avoiding future stray dog issues.
+(KSNW) – Wichita Mayor Brandon Whipple is announcing a plan to avoid major budget cuts to the stray dog program at the Wichita Animal Shelter, potentially avoiding future stray dog issues.

 “If we didn’t have a place for strays to be dropped off, those strays might just wander through our neighborhoods, might actually pack up after a few years and cause problems,” said Mayor Whipple.